-Cohabiting couples are the fastest growing family type according to The Office for National Statistics with even Boris Johnson and Carrie Symonds getting in on the act.
+Cohabiting couples – those in a so-called common law marriage – are the fastest growing family type according to The Office for National Statistics with even Boris Johnson and Carrie Symonds getting in on the act.
 Yet only 26% of these couples have Wills.

-The unfortunate reality is that without a Will the surviving partner could be left with nothing.
+The unfortunate reality is that without a Will the surviving partner of a common law marriage could be left with nothing.

 Instead the estate will be divided up following the rules of intestacy.
 Which means that if your partner has children, the children will inherit the entire estate, and if they do not have children then the estate will be distributed to the other blood relations following the intestacy rules.